Microshak/MicroNotes/Databases/SQLServer/CDC.md

 The table dbo.cdc_jobs that stores configuration parameters for capture and cleanup jobs is the only system table created in the msdb database

+---
+# Check for cdc

+-- Check schemas
+SELECT * FROM sys.schemas WHERE name = N'cdc'

+-- Check user CDC
+SELECT * FROM sys.database_principals WHERE name = N'cdc'

+-- Check CDC jobs
+SELECT name FROM msdb..sysjobs where name like 'cdc.%'